BoonBand/Post-Type-Class-Generator/README.md

 ## Credits

-This plugin was developed by the IT Rock stars at Boon.Band.
+This plugin was developed by the IT Rock stars at [https://boon.band/](https://boon.band/).

 ## Disclaimer